No script

 Due to their accessibility, they also get very crowded during weekends and holidays.
 And they have gorgeous mountain landscapes.
 My favorite is the view of Caraiman Peak (with its famous Caraiman cross lit up at night) from Busteni.

-Together with Sinaia these four resorts are very close to each other and located on the same route by train or car with shuttle busses doing rounds between them.
-So the good news is that if you choose to spend 3-4 nights in the area you can have a pretty decent and varied ski holiday in Romania!
+Together with Sinaia, these four resorts are very close to each other and located on the same route by train or car with shuttle busses doing rounds between them.
+So the good news is that if you choose to spend 3-4 nights in the area you can have a pretty decent and varied winter vacation in Romania!

 4. Ski resorts around Sibiu: Paltinis and Balea